Editorial Style Guide

 - Fall 2019; Summer 2020

-- One space after all punctuation.
+- Never more than one space after all punctuation.

 When writing about a student, include their name and their expected year of graduation abbreviated after their name.
-Majors, minors and hometowns can also be included.
+Majors, minors, and hometowns can also be included.

 - Capitalize Summer Reunion as a specific and named event, followed by the year where applicable.
 Do not put in quotes.